Nearly Optimal Learning using Sparse Deep ReLU Networks in Regularized Empirical Risk Minimization with Lipschitz Loss: Introduction

 The paper is organized as follows.
-Section \ref{SEC:MODEL} provides the basic setup, Section \ref{SEC:NN} discusses approximation of the target function by the ReLU networks, Section \ref{SEC:ReLUestimator} introduces the sparse deep ReLU network estimator obtained from empirical risk minimization and establishes the theoretical properties, Section further \ref {discussion_ass} discusses the conditions imposed on the loss function, Section \ref{sec:simulation} reports results from simulation studies, and Section \ref{sec:real} illustrates the proposed method through real data applications.
+Section \ref{SEC:MODEL} provides the basic setup, Section \ref{SEC:NN} discusses approximation of the target function by the ReLU networks, Section \ref{SEC:SDRN algrithom} constructs the sparse deep ReLU network (SDRN) estimator, Section \ref{SEC:ReLUestimator} establishes the theoretical properties for the SDRN estimator obtained from empirical risk minimization, Section \ref {discussion_ass} further discusses the conditions imposed on the loss function, Section \ref{sec:simulation} reports results from simulation studies, and Section \ref{sec:real} illustrates the proposed method through real data applications.
 Some concluding remarks are given in Section \ref {sec:Discussion}.
-All the technical proofs, the computational algorithm, and additional numerical results from the simulation studies are provided in the Appendix.
+All the technical proofs are provided in the Appendix.